AirTag for Trade Contractors

 A two-person plumbing operation doesn't need an enterprise fleet platform.
 The whole job is three questions: where's the van, where's the toolkit, and did we leave the camera at the last job.
 Traditional fleet GPS answers the van part at $150+ and $15–$25/month per vehicle — which already pinches a two-van business, and makes zero sense on individual tools.

-At $29 a tag, no cellular, the math runs the other way.
-A small electrical outfit can tag the vans, the meters, the scopes, the trailers — the whole picture — and the total one-time hardware bill usually lands between $900 and $3,000 for a 30–100 asset deployment.
-That's less than the hardware cost for a single GPS tracker across a full fleet.
-And the ROI shows up the first time a van doesn't disappear.
+TagLogger runs the math the other way.
+Tags start at $15 hardware with per-tag monthly service that drops to $7.50 per tag per month at 80+ tags (pricing), no cellular SIM.
+A small electrical outfit can tag the vans, the meters, the scopes, and the trailers — the whole picture — and the one-time hardware bill for 30–100 assets lands between $450 and $1,500.
+The ROI shows up the first time a van doesn't disappear.

 What small trade businesses track